 Our sex crimes defense lawyers work with leading forensic experts to combat the charges against you.
 Because these cases often include extensive amounts of technologically driven evidence, it is important to hire a firm that understands the complexities involved in these cases.

-For thorough, aggressive and experienced defense in a child pornography case, contact the criminal defense attorneys at our Michigan law firm.
+For thorough, aggressive and experienced defense in a child pornography case, contact the criminal defense attorneys at our Detroit-area law firm.